Race for Your Life, Charlie Brown: Plot

-As the journey continues, Charlie Brown demonstrates growing confidence and leadership.
-Though initially blamed for various mishaps, he gradually rises to the occasion, proving himself to be a capable leader.
-When the bullies ultimately destroy the other teams’ rafts, the boys and girls merge into a single group.
-Despite ongoing setbacks, Charlie Brown maintains his composure and leads them toward the final stage of the race.
+The next morning during breakfast between the two groups, the girls suggest getting a Christmas tree, having seemingly forgotten the race due to making no progress in the past few days.
+After Charlie Brown berates the girls for this, the Bullies are able to catch up to the group, subsequently destroying the boys wooden raft and leaving the girls inflatable raft stranded.
+After the girls' raft is recovered, both groups decide to merge out of necessity, with Charlie Brown being declared the leader.
+As they catch up with the bullies, Charlie Brown gains confidence within himself.

 As the race nears its climax, the group appears poised for victory due to Charlie Brown's newfound self-assurance.
 However, their progress is derailed when Peppermint Patty prematurely initiates a celebration, inadvertently knocking the boys overboard.
 The girls attempt to rescue them but fall into the water themselves.
 Seizing the opportunity, the bullies revel in their imminent triumph.
 However, their consistent recklessness and internal disputes have weakened their raft, and just before reaching the finish line, it collapses and sinks.

 With all other competitors eliminated, Snoopy and Woodstock remain the only ones in contention.
 Brutus attempts one final act of sabotage by puncturing Snoopy's inner tube.
 Undeterred, Woodstock swiftly constructs a makeshift raft using twigs and a leaf for a sail, continuing toward victory.
 When Brutus attempts to attack him, Snoopy intervenes, striking the bobcat and ensuring Woodstock's safe passage.
 Ultimately, Woodstock crosses the finish line first, securing victory.
 The bullies begrudgingly concede but vow revenge in the next year's race.
 Their threats are cut short when Snoopy subdues Brutus once more, sending him fleeing in terror.

 As the children prepare to return home, Charlie Brown reflects on the experience, resolving to be more confident and assertive.
-However, before he can finish speaking, the bus departs without him (as was the case earlier in the film), forcing him to hitch an alternate ride with Snoopy and Woodstock on their motorcycle.
+However, before he can finish speaking, the bus departs without him (as was the case early on), forcing him to hitch an alternate ride with Snoopy and Woodstock on their motorcycle.